Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/The Lionsberg Strategy and Plan of Action/2023 Q2 60 Day Plan.md

 ### Social Media Strategy

--   Post 6 days a week, starting the first week of May
+-   Post 6 days a week, starting the third week of May (based on Above The Chaos first episode published by third week of May)
 -   Content centered around "Above the Chaos" interviews and episodes

 ### Email List Strategy